Ōkubo Toshimichi: Assassination

-On 14 May 1878, Ōkubo Toshimichi was assassinated in Tokyo by Shimada Ichirō and five other disaffected samurai from Ishikawa and Shimane prefectures while on his way to a Cabinet Council.
+On 14 May 1878, Ōkubo Toshimichi was assassinated in Tokyo by Shimada Ichirō and six other disaffected samurai from Ishikawa and Shimane prefectures while on his way to a Cabinet Council.
 The assassins justified their deed by charging Ōkubo with suppressing popular rights, monopolizing administrative affairs, promulgating laws arbitrarily, depleting the national treasury, fomenting disorders, and prejudicing Japan's national rights in foreign relations.
 They resented his "monopolization of authority."
 While these charges reflected the grievances of various opposition groups, both conservative and liberal, the consensus is that avenging Saigō Takamori's death was an important motivation for the assassins. Ōkubo's murder set a precedent for subsequent political assassinations of top government officials.